 When it comes to diamonds, size does matter.

-This is where having a little extra knowledge about diamond shapes comes in handy.
-Certain cuts make the stone look much bigger than its actual carat size.
+This is where having a little extra knowledge about diamond size comes in handy, because cut grades (as well as shapes) make the stone look much bigger than its actual carat size.

 1. The Emerald Cut